ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

     ![Create CSI-2 Packet TDMS Files Explorer View](../../images/PXIe-148X-CreateTDMS-ExplorerView.png)

 5. The newly created TDMS file is used in the following tutorial to perform a simple generation.

+## Conceptual overview

+## What's some realistic numbers I can use for 1486, 1487, 1 channel?
+8 channels?

+## What's the most data I can saturate the link with?

+## I want to simulate camera X

+## What's the max frame rate I can do for my frame size

+## Using line sync packets

+### I want to control timing with line start/end packets

+### I want to control timing without line start/end packets

+## I want to try and evenly space my lines to fill the entire time window for a frame

+## What are the gotchas that I need to watch up for?

+## Accidentally creating impossible configs (leads to packet timing errors)Generating overly large file

+## Create CSI-2 Packet TDMS Files VI Help
+Frame Data Configuration

 ## Related Documents
 - [PXIe-148X Getting Started Example - Basic Generation Tutorial](./gse-gen-basic.md)